tomgus1/sem/use-cases/use-case-2.md

-# USE CASE: 2 Produce a report on population size, from largest to smallest, for the top N countries, for a subset of countries
+# USE CASE: 2 Produce a report on population size, for the top N countries, for a subset of countries

 ## CHARACTERISTIC INFORMATION